floriangaechter/floriangaechter.com/content/blog/motioneye-in-home-assistant/index.md

 ## Get the stream URL

 The first thing we need to do is getting the URL we need for the integration.
-You can get it from the "Video Stream" tab in the settings on your motionEye server.
-I'm using the _Fast Network Cam_ option, but you can use the normal mode as well:
+You'll find it in the "Video Stream" tab in the settings on your motionEye server.
+I'm using the _Fast Network Cam_ option, but you can use the normal mode as well.
+If you're using the normal mode, note down the Snapshot URL too, it can be used for the `still_image_url` property in the camera integration.

-### Normal Mode
+**Normal Mode**
 ![Video Streaming Tab](video-streaming.png "Video Streaming Tab")

-### Fast Network Cam Mode
+**Fast Network Cam Mode**
 ![Video Streaming Tab / Fast Network Cam](video-streaming-fast-network-cam.png "Video Streaming Tab / Fast Network Cam")

 ## Home Assistant